Your breath is directly connected to your physical and mental health. When you’re unwell, your breathing is often the first thing that changes.

 Thoracic breathing, or shallow breathing, is the least “productive” way to breathe.
 When someone hyperventilates, they often engage in thoracic breathing.

 Your thoracic spine is the part of your body that extends from the bottom of your neck to the cradle of your rib cage.
-If your breathing is mostly happening in this area of your body, it may look like deep chest breaths.
+If your breathing mostly happens in this area of your body, it may look like deep chest breaths.
 But while deep chest movements seemingly indicate deeper breathing, deep breaths don’t necessarily mean the quality of your breathing is beneficial.

 2. Abdominal Breathing

-Although abdominal breathing is better than thoracic breathing, there’s an even more beneficial way to breathe.
+Although abdominal breathing is better than thoracic breathing, there’s an even more beneficial way to breathe…

-Diaphragmatic breathing is the most efficient and effective form of breathing.
-Although your diaphragm is technically always engaged when you’re breathing, consciously thinking about breathing through your abdomen can be beneficial to your body.
+Although your diaphragm is technically always engaged when breathing, consciously thinking about breathing through your abdomen can benefit your body.

 Your diaphragm is a large bell-shaped muscle that sits beneath your lungs.
 When it expands, it allows your lungs to reach their full capacity.